daveprowse/vac-live/lab-09/09-instructions.md

 ## Working with the API
 Here we'll show some API functionality.
 Remember to use the `curl` command in Bash to consume the API.

+First, export the root token so that we can work as root and have full access to the API:

+`export VAULT_TOKEN=root`

 ### Basic API usage

 Return back to a terminal that has a root connection.